minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.get_arenaID_by_player(p_name)`: the player must be queueing for the arena, or playing it
 * `arena_lib.get_arena_by_name(mod, arena_name)`: it returns both the ID and the arena (so, the table)

-> Beware: this is an API.
+> **BEWARE**: this is an API.
 It means all the functions illustrated here must be connected to your mod BY YOU.
 Nonetheless, I've created both an in-game editor to let you skip most of these steps and linked a configuration file example (that uses commands) close to the end.
 In short: I got you :)

 ### 1.1 Creating and removing arenas
 There are two functions for it and they all need to be connected to some command in your mod.
 These functions are